ilay32/textuali-avnery/younever-readme.md

     an "fbshare" (full url) entry specified, it overrides both of the above.
     ** menu -- see comments in the json itself
     ** social -- see comments in the json itself
     ** bare slideshows -- a list of directories relative to SITEROOT/img.
 For each directory a slideshow will be rendered in all languages.
+To activate it use <a href="whatever" class="bare-slideshow" title="will go over the carousel" data-slideshow="id of slideshow from the bare_slideshows list mentioned above"></a>
     ** pages -- see general comments in the json, but also:
         *** templates:
             **** isotope -- requires a SITEROOT/<lang>/<pagename>-isotope-blocks.json. see the json for instructions about block options